qala-io/java-beginner-course/docs/programme/repository-n-service-layers.md

 * Learn how these data structures work and when they can be useful:
    * ArrayList
    * Hash Map (aka Hash Table) with external chaining is used in `java.util.HashMap`
+   * Look into other Hash-based maps: LinkedHashMap, IdentityHashMap.
+Note, that the latter implements a completely different structure - a Hash Map with linear probing.
 * To each class of our Domain Model add a field: `String id`.
 This is going to be our [surrogate key](./articles/surrogate-keys.md).
 * Create classes: `UserRepository`, `CardRepository`